Interplay of metallicity, ferroelectricity and layer charges in SmNiO$_3$/BaTiO$_3$ superlattices: Results

-The octahedral rotations however clearly influence the polar displacements in \ce{SmNiO3}: We find that the average polar displacement of the \ce{SmNiO3} slab reduces from $\SI{-20}{\mu C ~cm^{-2}}$ in superlattices with disabled rotations to $\SI{-8}{\mu C ~cm^{-2}}$ in superlattices with active octahedral rotations.
-In the latter structure, the local polar displacement is largest at the upper \ce{NiO2\text{/}BaO} interface where the octahedral rotations are more suppressed (see Fig. \ref{fig:res_wt_hp}b).
+The octahedral rotations however clearly influence the polar displacements in \ce{SmNiO3}: We find that the average polar displacement of the \ce{SmNiO3} slab reduces from $\SI{-18}{\mu C ~cm^{-2}}$ in superlattices with disabled rotations to $\SI{-2}{\mu C ~cm^{-2}}$ in superlattices with active octahedral rotations.
+In the latter structure, the local polar displacement is largest at the upper \ce{NiO2\text{/}BaO} interface where the octahedral rotations are more suppressed (see Fig. \ref{fig:res_wt_hp}b), however, contrary to the superlattices with disabled rotations, the rest of the \ce{SmNiO3} does not form any considerable polar displacements.
 This behavior is consistent with the hardening of the polar mode that we find on the introduction of the octahedral rotations (see Fig. \ref{fig:s_phonon_softmode}).
-Octahedral rotations and ferroelectricity often do not coexist in literature and several studies have shown that if the rotations are suppressed, ferroelectricity may emerge in perovskites that are otherwise not ferroelectric \cite{bilc_frustration_2006, kim_polar_2016, benedek_why_2013}.
+Octahedral rotations and ferroelectricity are known to often not coexist and several studies have shown that if the rotations are suppressed, ferroelectricity may emerge in perovskites that are otherwise not ferroelectric \cite{bilc_frustration_2006, kim_polar_2016, benedek_why_2013}.
 Additionally, the steric effects that suppress the rotations at the \ce{NiO2\text{/}BaO} interface enhance the polar displacements, analogous to the effect we observed in superlattices with disabled rotations.

-We have thus shown that the polar discontinuity arising from \ce{SmNiO3} with active rotations leads to a similar \ce{BaTiO3} response as in the superlattice with \ce{SmNiO3} rotations disabled, thus indicating that the contribution of the metallic screening to reducing $\sigma_\text{inter}$ is similar for \ce{SmNiO3} with and without rotations.
-While the behavior is similar in the two cases, ionic screening in \ce{SmNiO3} is reduced when rotations are active, and consequently, the interface charges of $\pm \SI{13}{\mu C ~cm^{-2}}$ (Table \ref{tab:sigma_inter}) are higher.
+We have thus shown that the polar discontinuity arising from \ce{SmNiO3} with active rotations results in a similar \ce{BaTiO3} polarization as in the superlattice with \ce{SmNiO3} rotations disabled and that the contribution of the metallic screening to reducing $\sigma_\text{inter}$ is similar for \ce{SmNiO3} with and without rotations.
+While the behavior in \ce{BaTiO3} is similar in the two cases, ionic screening in \ce{SmNiO3} is reduced when rotations are active, and consequently, the interface charges of $\pm \SI{20}{\mu C ~cm^{-2}}$ are higher.